 Doggie pads are a bit like large diapers, except you lay them in a specific place and the appealing scent they carry will entice your dog over.
 Your dog will then go to the toilet on the disposable pads and all you have to do is remember to throw away the pads promptly.
 It’s easy, it’s quick and it’s relatively cheap.
 The pads create a fun, but more importantly, safe and friendly place for your dog to go about their business.

 Admittedly, diapers are a straightforward solution to toilet concerns.
-But nothing replaces the ease of training your dog to utilize your yard or nearby fields to go about their business.
-Understandably, some owners may think their dog is old and past the days where they could change their habits in such a big way, but actually dogs of all ages can be trained to make nature their en-suite bathroom.
+But nothing replaces the ease of training your dog to utilize your yard or take bathroom breaks while on a walk.
+Understandably, some owners may think their dog is old and past the days where they could change their habits in such a big way, but actually, dogs of all ages can be trained to make nature their en-suite bathroom.

 As Micheal Fox highlighted in his book ‘Understanding Your Dog’, training your dog to use nature as a toilet will save you years of hassle and your floors and furniture hours of cleaning.
 In addition, housebreaking can take as little as a few days, but even if it does take several weeks, it’s a price worth paying!

 When your dog is in heat, you’re looking at weeks of slow trails of blood appearing around your house.
 While diapers may offer a short-term fix, spaying offers a 100% effective, long-term solution.
-Spaying involves removing your dog’s ovaries and uterus so she is unable to have puppies.
+Spaying involves removing a female dog’s ovaries and uterus so they are unable to have puppies.
 But if you never want your dog to have a litter of puppies anyway, then spaying will save any concerns about them getting pregnant, plus it will save your floors from scarlet streaks.

 On top of that, as asserted in an article for the Journal of the American Veterinary Medical Association in 1994, spaying could help balance hormones and control a range of behavioral issues.
 So if your dog is female and you’re looking for a long-term alternative to diapers during heat, then spaying is definitely an option worth exploring.